bwarren2/objective_impeachment/PITCHME.md

 ---

-It is plain Trump benefits from saying "my primary political opponents is now under investigation by Ukraine/China", because it makes his opponent less electable.
+Obviously, Trump benefits from saying "my primary political opponents is now under investigation by Ukraine/China", because it makes his opponent less electable.

-It is plain that a story of "Russia did not intervene for Trump, Ukraine framed them" is good for Trump, because it removes a question around how legitimate his win was (and what it means when Russia supports you).
+Obviously, a story of "Russia did not intervene for Trump, Ukraine framed them" is good for Trump, because it removes a question around how legitimate his win was (and what it means when Russia supports you).

 Note:
 (Read slide)